cbodden/DrugLord/README.md

 - 🚔 **Police Encounters** and random events
 - 🏥 **Hospital System** with dynamic healing costs and emergency fees
 - 🏦 **Banking System** with savings accounts and loans with daily interest
-- 🎲 **Random Events System** with 7 different events including warehouse incidents
+- 🎲 **Random Events System** with 8 different events including warehouse incidents and personal drama
 - 💾 **Enhanced Save/Load System** with backup and integrity validation
 - 🎨 **Colored Terminal Output** for enhanced visual experience
 - ✅ **Comprehensive Input Validation** and error handling